 So, what is Achilles Tendinitis?
 Well, the Achilles tendon is a large tendon that joins with something called the soleus muscle and the gastrocnemius.
 Bit of a mouthful, but in a nutshell what that means is two muscles, one thick the other thin that join with the Achilles tendon just behind the back of the ankle.
 When the Achilles tendon starts to degenerate, tears or gets inflamed that's what is called Tendinitis.

-Sufferers of achilles tendinitis not only have to put up with pain, but their foot can actually drop slightly so as to cause a dragging of the foot.
+Sufferers of Achilles tendinitis not only have to put up with pain, but their foot can actually drop slightly so as to cause dragging of the foot.
 Imagine a large piece of elastic coming away from the muscle.
 This is a pretty accurate description.

 Another sign is that you may notice a small bump, this is a sack of fluid that has developed around the swollen tendon.